BoulderDS/CSCI5622-machine-learning/info/project.md

 ## Final report

 The final report is due on Dec 13 on Moodle.
 List group members in the report and sort the name alphabetically.
-You report should explain what you did and what results you achieved.
+Your report should explain what you did and what results you achieved.
 This document should make it clear: